jeff-spokeo/javascript/react/README.airbnb.md

     }
     ```

-    And if you don't have state or refs, prefer normal functions over classes:
+    And if you don't have state or refs, prefer normal functions (not arrow functions) over classes:

     ```jsx
     // bad